nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-04-22-upgrading-your-process-template-from-msf-for-agile-4-to-visual-studio-scrum-2-x/index.md

 ---
 title: Upgrading your process template from MSF for Agile 4 to Visual Studio Scrum 2.x
 date: 2013-04-22
-author: MrHinsh
+creator: Martin Hinshelwood
 id: "9456"
 layout: blog
 resourceType: blog
 slug: upgrading-your-process-template-from-msf-for-agile-4-to-visual-studio-scrum-2-x
 aliases:
   - /blog/upgrading-your-process-template-from-msf-for-agile-4-to-visual-studio-scrum-2-x
 tags:
   - code
   - configuration
   - infrastructure
   - operational
   - tactical
   - tfs
   - tfs2012
   - tools
   - upgrade
 categories:
   - code-and-complexity
   - install-and-configuration
 ---

 Upgrading your process template from MSF for Agile 4 to Visual Studio Scrum 2.x can be a daunting and scary task.
 While you do need to be careful it is relatively simple to achieve safely.